FPGAs for AI: Why AI Applications Are Driving Demand for FPGAs

 From robotics to industrial automation, FPGAs support tasks like motion control and computer vision, providing the real-time performance needed in highly automated environments.

-The best-selling and most in-demand FPGA families at PCE
+The best-selling and most requested FPGAs on PCE

-We outline some of the top FPGA options from leading brands, which are suited for AI and broader applications in telecommunications, aerospace, and more.
+Below is a list of the best FPGA options from major brands, suitable for AI and broader applications in telecommunications, aerospace, and more.

 AMD FPGA (Xilinx)